CyberFlameGO/svnpython/Doc/library/logging.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The configuration file format understood by :func:`fileConfig` is based on :mod:`ConfigParser` functionality.
+The configuration file format understood by :func:`fileConfig` is based on :mod:`configparser` functionality.
 The file must contain sections called ``[loggers]``, ``[handlers]`` and ``[formatters]`` which identify by name the entities of each type which are defined in the file.
 For each such entity, there is a separate section which identifies how that entity is configured.
 Thus, for a logger named ``log01`` in the ``[loggers]`` section, the relevant configuration details are held in a section ``[logger_log01]``.
 Similarly, a handler called ``hand01`` in the ``[handlers]`` section will have its configuration held in a section called ``[handler_hand01]``, while a formatter